Frequently Asked Questions

 - Who takes care of Traffic or Street light Outage: Dependent upon the location depends upon which local agency is responsible for the Traffic or Street light outage.
 Click here for a list of Nevada County lights and what agency to contact for all other outages.

-- My private roads needs grading: The County maintains 500+ miles of Public Roads, CSA and PRD roads.
+- My private road needs grading: The County maintains 562+ miles of Public Roads, CSA, and PRD roads.
 The County does not maintain Private Roads.
 Check with your neighbors, HOA or Neighborhood Association for information on how your private road is maintained.

-- Dead animals: The County currently contracts with a private entity for carcass removal
+- Dead animals: The County currently contracts with a private entity for carcass removal.
+Contact Animal Carcass Removal at 866-478-3323

-- Abandoned Vehicles: Abandoned Vehicles are handled by the Code Enforcement department available at 530-470-2750 or by opening a work order on the "Ask Nevada County" service request work order application.
+- Abandoned Vehicles: Abandoned Vehicles are handled by the Code Enforcement department available at 530-470-2750 or by opening a work order through the service request work order application.
+Vehicles that parked in a County Road Right-of Way that are occupied, including campers, trailers and motorhomes, are not considered abandoned vehicles .

 - How do I get speed monitoring on our road: